learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

 ## Summary

 This lesson provided you with some more experience with plotting in `matplotlib`.
-You saw how to draw plots with default objects settings vs. plotting with object definitions.
+You saw how to draw plots with default settings vs. plotting with object definitions.
 You learned to apply labels and titles to the plots to provide them context for an improved understanding.
 The lesson provided ways to draw multiple plots within the same figure by using absolute and relative definitions.
 The lesson then ended by providing a quick reference list to some styling techniques and further plotting functions which will be discussed in detail later.